open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 enterprise-level registries.
 These two enhancements make OpenTelemetry more customizable, extensible, and ecosystem-friendly.

-The following section will elaborate on the concepts of the Application Telemetry Schema, schema inheritance, semantic convention registries, Resolved Telemetry Schema, and their relationship with both the existing OpenTelemetry schema v1.1 and the OpenTelemetry semantic conventions.
+The following section will elaborate on the concepts of the Component Telemetry Schema, Resolved Telemetry Schema, Semantic Convention Registries, and their relationship with both the existing OpenTelemetry Schema v1.1 and the OpenTelemetry Semantic Conventions.

 ## Proposal